There’s always that one metric that can make your stomach churn.

 There are plenty of ways to interpret churn or any other metric for that matter.
 The underlying principle here is to pair them up with relevant SaaS metrics and not look at just one in isolation.

-Mapping such metrics and deep diving into them helps you identify and experiment with growth levers faster.
+Mapping such metrics and deep-diving into them helps you identify and experiment with growth levers faster.

 Quoting our earlier article on SaaS growth,

 “If Baremetrics, Ning, and Bidsketch could have run faster acquisition, monetization, and retention experiments, they might have caught on that Freemium wasn’t working for them earlier than they did.
-Better yet, they could’ve ramped down on patterns that were working and sidestepped freemium altogether.”
+Better yet, they could’ve ramped down on patterns that were not working and sidestepped freemium altogether.”

-Looking at churn breakdown reports, subscription retention cohort, and MRR churn by plan could’ve helped them get to the root-cause faster, and minimize the damage.
+Looking at churn breakdown reports, subscription retention cohort, and MRR churn by plan could’ve helped them get to the root cause faster, and minimize the damage.
 I’m saying minimize and not completely prevent the whole thing from happening because churn isn’t the best indicator of a company’s growth.

 Churn Prevention or Churn Reduction?

 Churn is a lagging indicator.
 By the time the numbers reflect on your reporting dashboard, the customers have already left.